scalable-arch/SAIT/docs/integration guide/README.md

-# Integration Guide

 # Overview

-This project provides the synthesis of a CRC32 encoder and decoder, along with the simulation of the CRC32 code's error detection performance.
+This project provides SystemVerilog code for the synthesis of a CRC32 encoder and decoder, along with the C-based simulation to evaluate the error detection performance of the CRC32 code.

-# CRC32 Encoder & Decoder Synthesis (System Verilog)
+# CRC32 Encoder & Decoder Synthesis (SystemVerilog)

-This is the System Verilog RTL for synthesizing the CRC32 encoder and decoder logic.
+This is the SystemVerilog RTL for synthesizing the CRC32 encoder and decoder logic.

 We offer two approaches for implementing CRC32 :